Metal Gear Solid (video game): Sales

 Prior to its North American release, an estimated 12 million demos for the game were distributed in 1998.
 Upon release, the game was a commercial success.
-It became one of the most rented games in the United States, and topped sales charts in the United Kingdom and Japan.
+It was the best-selling home console video game in the United States in its first month of release, became one of the most rented games in the territory, and topped sales charts in the United Kingdom and Japan.
 PC Data, which tracked sales in the United States, reported that Metal Gear Solid sold 1.06 million copies and earned in revenue during 1998 alone.
 This made it the country's fifth-best-selling PlayStation release of 1998, and the third highest-grossing PlayStation title that year.

-In the United Kingdom, it was the third best-selling video game of 1999.
+In the United Kingdom, it was one of the top three best-selling video games of 1999, with about 400,000 copies sold that year.
 In Germany, it received a Platinum award from the Verband der Unterhaltungssoftware Deutschland (VUD) in June 1999 for sales above 200,000 copies within several months, and it became the year's second best-selling PlayStation game.
 In Europe, the game grossed €40,034,122 or in 1999, adding up to more than grossed in the United States and Europe by 1999.

 By early 2001, it had sold 6 million units worldwide, including 1 million units in Japan and approximately 5 million units in the United States and Europe.
 It went on to sell more than 6.6 million units worldwide by 2002.
 By 2004, the original release had sold 5.51 million and Integral had sold 1.27 million for a combined 6.78 million units worldwide.
 As of July 2009, the game had sold over seven million units worldwide.
 In the US, 2.81 million units were sold as of 2007.

 Despite its high success even in sales, Kojima, during an interview with Geoff Keighley in 2014, revealed that Metal Gear Solid sales expectations were low and said: "Neither I nor anyone else expected Metal Gear Solid to sell at all. [...]
 I didn't think at all of how to make this game sell well, because I didn't expect it to sell."